umarhassan-mitodl/sts.003-fall-2010/content/pages/readings/_index.md

 ### *Suggested*

 Cohen, I. Bernard.
 "Newton's Concepts of Force and Mass, with Notes on the Laws of Motion."
 In *The Cambridge Companion to Newton*.
 Edited by I. Bernard Cohen, and George E. Smith.
 Cambridge University Press, 2002, pp. 57-84.
-ISBN: 9780521656962. \[Preview with [Google Books](http://books.google.com/books?id=3wIzvqzfUXkC&lpg=PP1&pg=PA57#v=onepage&q&f=false)\]
+ISBN: 9780521656962. \[Preview with {{% resource_link "ad9d84da-74e8-4379-86d3-5d61387d15b9" "Google Books" %}}\]

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 11